ellemrsgn27/BadmintonTournamentSystem/README.md

 - 🗑️ Delete Players

 <p align="justify">
-The system demonstrates the four key Object-Oriented Programming (OOP) principles—encapsulation, inheritance, abstraction, and polymorphism—through its well-structured class design and method implementation.
+The system demonstrates the four key <strong>Object-Oriented Programming (OOP) principles encapsulation, inheritance, abstraction, and polymorphism</strong> through its well-structured class design and method implementation.
 By integrating exception handling, arrays, and user-driven console interactions, the project provides a practical and engaging simulation of real-world tournament management, highlighting both functionality and good programming practice.
 </p>